Stage 1: Your Ordinary World

-It’s the daily routine, the usual stresses and strains of work, family, relationships, friendships and obligations.
+Ordinary World: It’s the daily routine, the usual stresses and strains of work, family, relationships, friendships and obligations.
 It’s a world you know well, may have spent years creating and may still enjoy (sometimes) but underneath the veneer of busyness, something is not quite right.
 You are not quite sure when it started but the enjoyment factor has been dwindling for a while.
 More effort is required for fewer rewards.

 Typically heroes at Stage 1 experience a mismatch between the life they want and the life they’ve got.

 Whatever the issue, heroes at this stage believe the problem is not them.
 It’s their partner or their children, their boss or colleague or family member.
 Whoever is the problem, heroes are certain it’s not them.